Amazeryogo/Amazeryogo/README.md

 ### Hi there 👋  I'm Amazeryogo...
-### I am from earth with an internet connection and lots of time
+### I am from earth with an internet connection and lots of time and I love tinkering around the Raspberry Pi!
 ### Check out my profile on my social media website: http://www.amazeryogo.in/user/Amazeryogo
 ### If you want to see my blog posts, check out: https://lifeonearth1024.blogspot.com/
 ### -- Amazeryogo!